Kevin Tsai: Career

 Tsai started his career as a columnist and film critic for the China Times.
 He then wrote several film scripts, including Ming Ghost (1990) and Fong Sai-Yuk (1993).
 He has since become a best-selling author, known for his self-help book Ways of Speaking (2010), followed by a sequel in 2014.

 In 1996, Tsai had his career breakthrough as he became the creative director of Voice of Taipei radio station, the first editor-in-chief of GQ Taiwan and the host of his first TV show, Fanshu Chudian Wang, all in the same year.
 Tsai continued to host a series of critically acclaimed TV shows such as Zhenqing Zhishu and Two Generation Company.
 Since 2004, Tsai and Dee Hsu co-hosted the talk show Kangsi Coming, which gained enormous popularity across the Chinese-speaking world.
 Additionally, Tsai was a frequent host of award shows, including twice at the Golden Bell Awards and seven times at the Golden Horse Awards.
 In 2009, Tsai co-founded the management company HT Entertainment.

 Since the 2010s, Tsai has been active in mainland China, where he found success in co-hosting the popular iQIYI debate show I Can I BB (2014 –2021) and often collaborated with his I Can I BB co-host Ma Dong and Ma's production company Mewe Media.
 After Kangsi wrapped in 2016, Tsai wrote and directed his first feature film, Didi's Dream (2017), starring Hsu.
 The film received mixed reviews and performed poorly at the box office.
 Tsai reunited with Hsu in 2018 for the Youku variety show Zhenxiang ba!
 Huahua Wanwu for three seasons, but they failed to replicate the popularity of Kangsi Coming.

 In July 2023, HT Entertainment, the management company co-founded by Tsai, was disbanded.
 In 2024, on the 20th anniversary of Kangsi Coming, Tsai and Hsu considered reviving the show for three special episodes.
 However, the producer, James Chan, negotiated with the TV station to create a full season, which exceeded the hosting duo's original plan and ultimately fell through.
-Later that year, following his appearance on the Kangsi-inspired web talk show Mao Xue Woof, Tsai announced his retirement, though he still makes appearances on variety shows afterwards.